anentropic/ocaml-spectrum/README.md

 ## Changelog

 #### 0.6.0
-- don't flush buffers by default for every method any more
-  - `sprintf` will continue to (as per `Format.sprintf`)
-  - `fprint`, `printf` and `eprintf` now have a `?(flush=false)` default arg
-  - this allows to do buffered printing by default, like `Format` does, but can also call `printf ~flush:true` e.g. when in a utop shell, to ensure styles are rendered
+- finally understood what the interface should be 😅
+- expose main interface via the parent `Spectrum` module (instead of `Spectrum.Printer` as it used to be)
+- main interface is now `Spectrum.prepare_ppf`, allowing Spectrum tag handling with the usual `Format.printf` methods, with the usual buffering behaviour in user's control
+- "instant gratification" interface (previously our main interface) is now `Spectrum.Simple.printf` and friends, having the always-flush buffer behaviour
+- changed the colour names in `Basic` range to match the list at https://www.ditig.com/256-colors-cheat-sheet
+- make `%` char optional in HSL colours, to avoid ugly escaping

 #### 0.5.0
 - support CSS-style `rgb(...)` and `hsl(...)` color tags

 #### 0.4.0
-- port the terminal colour capabilities detection from chalk.js
+- port the terminal colour capabilities detection from [chalk.js](https://github.com/chalk/chalk)

 #### 0.3.0
 - expose separate `Exn` and `Noexn` interfaces